 We actually do run the Alps, and have for decades!
 Our guides have years of experience trail running and trail racing in the Alps, and many of them call the Alps home, too.
 And when they’re not in the Alps, many of them are deepening their guiding experience with expeditions around the world.

-No matter how many clients have signed up, if you’ve signed up, the trip is going.
+No matter how many clients have signed up, if you’ve signed up for one of our standard guided trips, the trip is going.
+Period.
 That means no juggling of vacation schedules or travel plans.

 Our guide-to-client ratio is as good or better than any other tour provider we know.
 Many of our trips have a 3:1 client-to-guide ratio.